Consolidated Lithium Metals (CVE:CLM) Stock Price Down 50% – Here’s Why

-Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s share price was down 50% during trading on Saturday .
+Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report) shares fell 50% during mid-day trading on Saturday .
 The company traded as low as C$0.01 and last traded at C$0.01.
-Approximately 281,000 shares changed hands during mid-day trading, a decline of 10% from the average daily volume of 311,934 shares.
+281,000 shares were traded during mid-day trading, a decline of 10% from the average session volume of 311,934 shares.
 The stock had previously closed at C$0.01.

 Consolidated Lithium Metals Inc engages in the acquisition, exploration, and development of mineral properties in Canada.
 It explores for lithium, molybdenum, tantalum, and diamond deposits.
 The company holds interests in the Vallée lithium project located in the La Corne and Fiedmont townships; the Preissac La Corne Lithium portfolio located in the La Motte, La Corne, Figuery, and Landrienne townships; and the Baillargé Lithium-Molybdenite project located in Quebec.